 Mandatory Disclosures in Hawaii

-Hawaii landlords must make 3 mandatory disclosures:
+Hawaii landlords must provide the following mandatory disclosures:

-- Lead-Based Paint– Landlords who own homes built before 1978 must provide information about concentrations of lead paint.
+- Lead-Based Paint: Landlords who own homes built before 1978 must provide information about concentrations of lead paint

-- Authorized Agents – Landlords must also provide the names and addresses of all parties involved in renting and managing the property.
+- Authorized Agents: Landlords must also provide the names and addresses of all parties involved in renting and managing the property

 Changing the Locks in Hawaii